 - 1/4 tsp. freshly ground black pepper

 - Remove cauliflower from the oven, toss, and brush with remaining 2 Tbsp. harissa paste.
 Push cauliflower to one half of the baking sheet, and add chickpeas and shallots to remaining half.Toss chickpeas and shallots with remaining 1 Tbsp. olive oil, 1/4 tsp. salt, and black pepper.
-Place baking sheet back in the oven for another 15 minutes.
+Place baking sheet back in the oven for another 15 to 20 minutes, until crisp.

 - Meanwhile, prepare Lemon-Tahini Dressing by combining all ingredients in a small bowl and stirring to combine.
 Gradually stream in 1 to 2 Tbsp. of warm water, whisking constantly, until dressing is smooth and creamy.

 - Assemble salad by transferring roasted cauliflower, chickpeas, and shallots to a large bowl or serving platter.
-Toss with fresh mint, and drizzle Lemon-Tahini Dressing overtop.
-If desired, garnish with lemon wedges and additional mint leaves.
+Toss with fresh herbs, and drizzle with Lemon-Tahini Dressing.